When Is the Best Time

 6 Hiking Poles and Crampons

-Honestly, I wouldn't say I like hiking poles, but here they are essential for the steep descent at SK because of the pressure on your knees.
+Honestly, I don't like hiking poles, but here they are essential for the steep descent at SK because of the pressure on your knees.
 The climb up on Bright Angel works much better when your arms support your legs with the poles.

 A must for winter are crampons; the upper part and rim are icy.
 These spikes are a lifesaver otherwise, you easily slip and fall.